 The Company issued a convertible promissory note in the amount of US\$2,100,000 to Northern Energy and Mining Inc. (the "Kerr Debenture").
 The Kerr Debenture previously bore interest at the rate of 6% per annum.
-On August 27, 2015, an amending agreement was signed changing the rate of interest to 8% per annum and the principal amount owing to US\$2,054,570 payable in full by December 15, 2015.
+On August 27, 2015, an amending agreement was signed changing the rate of interest to 8% per annum and the principal amount owing to US\$2,054,570 (CAD\$2,649,163) payable in full by December 15, 2015.
 This payment was not made and represented a default.
 On March 4, 2016, the Kerr Debenture was purchased by Tamimi Investment & Mining Company, a company controlled by Fahad AI Tamimi, Kerr's Chairman of the Board, a shareholder and creditor of Kerr.
-On August 22, 2016 the terms of the note were amended (see below).
+On August 22, 2016 the terms of the note were amended and the Kerr Debenture was purchased by Trans Oceanic Minerals Corporation Ltd., a company controlled by Fahad AI Tamimi, Kerr's Chairman of the Board, a shareholder and creditor of Kerr.
+The Kerr Debenture have a maturity date of three years from the date of issuance of the amended note and a revised interest rate of 8%, compounded monthly, payable quarterly, with no interest accrued or payable during the first year.

-The Kerr Debenture was secured by a general security interest in the property of Bonanza Explorations Inc. and all the outstanding share capital of the Company's wholly-owned subsidiary Bonanza Exploration Inc. The principal amount of the Kerr Debenture is convertible into common shares of Kerr at the holder's option at a price of \$0.90 per share.
-As at December 31, 2017 and June 30, 2017, the derivative in convertible promissory note was determined to be nil as the conversion price is significantly higher than the current common share price.
+The Kerr Debenture is secured by a general security interest in the property of Bonanza Explorations Inc. and all the outstanding share capital of the Company's wholly-owned subsidiary Bonanza Exploration Inc. The principal amount of the Kerr Debenture is convertible into common shares of Kerr at the holder's option at a price of \$0.90 per share.
+As at March 31, 2018, the derivative component in the promissory note is valued at \$44,991 (June 30, 2017 - \$nil).